-The final report is the form and supporting documents that you must submit in order to apply for nomination.
+The final report is the form and supporting documents that you must submit when you apply for nomination.
 Your final report must be submitted through My Dashboard.
 A maximum of 50 attachments can be uploaded to your application.
 Attachments cannot exceed 3MB each.
 Reduce your file sizes and merge files according to type of document.